boban-dj/arch-drive/README.md

 # Arch Drive

-The aim of this project is to provide the convenient tool for vanilla Arch Linux installation to any USB drive (flash, HDD, etc.), which could be booted from any computer (PC or Mac) and have network access.
+The aim of this project is to provide convenient tool for vanilla Arch Linux installation to any USB drive (flash, HDD, etc.), which could be booted from any computer (PC or Mac) for further installation and usage.

+## End-user features

+- Creates full-blown operating system on your USB drive.
+- The system installed to drive boots and runs on potentially any PC and Mac.
+- The usage is interactive with the help of menus and confirmations.
+- Allows you to drive backup home directory partition content, reformat drive, than restore home from backup.
+- Detects your country and uncomments the fastest in pacman's mirrorlist.
+- Convenient one-liner is provided for running the tool (see below).

+## Technical features

+- Filesystem journaling could be disabled during format.
+- Allows to create the system with i686 architecture from system with x86\_64 one.
+- The tool installs Syslinux booloader for booting on BIOS systems and gummiboot for booting on UEFI systems.
+- The pre-bootloader is installed for booting on systems with Secure Boot.
+- The code is separated to scripts, which could be used directly.
+- The Vagrantfile is provided for cross-platform usage.

 ## Requirements for running the tool